t-szczyrba/bbb-xenomai-patches/README.md

 Patches for xenomai &amp; Robert C Nelson Kernel for Xenomai

 Installation steps:
-1) Get Robert C Nelson Kernel first - tag v3.13-bone5 from git://github.com/RobertCNelson/linux-dev.git
+1) Get Robert C Nelson Kernel build environment first - tag v3.13.4-bone5 from git://github.com/RobertCNelson/linux-dev.git

 2) Get Xenomai master from git://git.xenomai.org/xenomai-2.6.git

-3) Build default Robert C Nelson kernel running the script build\_kernel.sh (this will download all the required tools, sources, patches etc.) and go to subdirectory KERNEL
+3) Build default Robert C Nelson kernel running the script build\_kernel.sh (this will download all the required tools, sources, patches etc.).

-4) checkout v3.13-bone5 kernel from Robert's repo - git checkout v3.13-bone5
+	This step is not strictly necessary, because it is sufficient to get the tools and patch the kernel, but building default Robert's kernel guarantees that the all necessary patches will be aplied

+4) After the patches were applied in previous step you can give tag to the patched Robert's kernel tree - cd KERNEL; git tag 3.13.4-bone5

-5) apply patch  	v3.13-bone5\_ipipe.patch.gz
-	zcat v3.13-bone5\_ipipe.patch.gz | patch -p1
+5) in directory KERNEL apply patch  	v3.13.4-bone5\_ipipe.patch.gz zcat v3.13.4-bone5\_ipipe.patch.gz | patch -p1

-6) copy/overwrite default\_xeno\_beagle.config to .config &amp; .config.old -
-	the config includes only basic drivers & has all debug enabled I wanted.
+6) copy/overwrite right config from repo stored in directory configs/ to directory KERNEL overwriting files .config &amp; .config.old - the config includes only basic drivers & has all debug enabled I wanted.
 	When somebody wishes to change it please change the settings concerning debugging.
 Warning!!!
 Ipipe debugging/tracing options seem to be _very_ expensive in CPU time.

-7) rebuild &amp; install the kernel in BBB (there are various places where it is described).

-8) got to Xenomai directory
+7) go to your Xenomai repo from step (2)

-9) apply patch xenomai-2.6.3\_master\_3.13.patch.gz to xenomai
+8) apply patch xenomai-2.6.3\_master\_3.13.patch.gz to xenomai
 	cd ${XENO_DIR}; zcat xenomai-2.6.3\_master\_3.13.patch.gz | patch -p1

-10) installa xenomai as usual: ./scripts/prepare-kernel.sh --kernel=${RCNKernelPath}, etc...
+9) installa xenomai as usual: ./scripts/prepare-kernel.sh --kernel=${RCNKernelPath}, etc...

+10) rebuild &amp; install the kernel in BBB (there are various places where it is described - eewiki is one of those ).

-11) test & eventually enjoy (surely moderately, because there are some serious flaws and generat quality is at most alpha).
+11) test & eventually enjoy (surely moderately, because there are some serious flaws, mosty concerning mmc read / writes with external SDcard).

 The flaws:
 1) the version is completely unsupported by Xenomai or IPIPE teams!
 Please